erf/vis-plug/README.md

 -- configure plugins in an array of tables with git urls and options local plugins = {

-	-- load a plugin given a 'url' (host defaults to https://github.com/) and expects a 'init.lua' file { url = 'erf/vis-cursors' },
+	-- load a plugin given a 'url' (defaults to https://github.com/) and expects a 'init.lua' file { url = 'erf/vis-cursors' },

+	-- you can skip the first parameter and it will default to 'url' { 'erf/vis-cursors' },

 	-- you can specify the lua file to require (or theme to set) and give a ref (commit, branch, tag) to checkout { url = 'erf/vis-test', file = 'init', ref = 'other' },